Xstoudi/adonis-intellij/README.md

 A plugin for JetBrains IDEs that provides support for the [AdonisJS](https://adonisjs.com/) framework.
 <!-- Plugin description end -->

+## ⚠️ Warning ⚠️
+This plugin is still in active development.
+You may encounter bugs and missing features.
+Please report any issues you find, or better yet, submit a pull request!

 ## Features
 * ✍️ Adonis project initialization wizard
 * 🛣️️ GUI to list routes